MattMS/my-thoughts/on/describing_projects/README.md

 ## Define user types

-Before deciding on functionality, you need to know the types of users that require it.
+Before deciding on features, it is helpful to know the types of users that want them.

-Here are some of the possible user types for a messaging platform.
+Here are some of the possible user types for a messaging application:

 - All users want to send and receive messages.

-- All users want to be able to organise and view old messages.

 - Group managers want to add and remove users from their group.

 - Account managers want to create new accounts and reset passwords.

-- System managers want to know the usage and growth rate of storage so they can know when they need to increase the capacity.
+- System managers want to know the usage and growth rate of storage so they know when they need to increase the capacity.

-Learning user types will expose the scope of the project and allow planning of features.
+This list specifies the types of users and their main goals.

 ## Use stories to describe features